Application and Assessment of Divide-and-Conquer-based Heuristic Algorithms for some Integer Optimization Problems: Conclusions and Closing Discussion

-\item Analyzing the results for TSP, reported in table \ref{Tbl TSP Global Table} and figure \ref{Fig TSP Global figures}, it is immediate to conclude that the Divide-and-Conquer method performs poorly for the $ \ma $ case.
-It shows an erratic curve of computational time, although it attains a good precision levels for $ N \geq 50 $ vertices.
-As for the other two cases, although they show reasonable computational time fraction for $ N \geq 80 $, the precision fraction never goes above 80\%, which is very low value to consider Divide-and-Conquer as a valid option for solving TSP.
-Therefore, it follow that the method is not recommendable for TSP.
+\item Analyzing the results for TSP, reported in table \ref{Tbl TSP Global Table} and figure \ref{Fig TSP Global figures}, it is immediate to conclude that the proposed method performs poorly for the $ \ma $ case.
+It shows an erratic curve of computational time, although it attains a good precision level for $ N \geq 50 $ vertices.
+As for the other two cases, although they show reasonable computational time fraction for $ N \geq 80 $, the precision fraction never goes above 80\%, which is very low value to consider the proposed algorithm as a valid option for solving TSP.
+Therefore, it follows that the method is not recommendable for TSP.

 \item For the TSP, it is direct to see that the greedy function introduced, does not capture the structure/essence of the problem.
 An alternative way would be to define the subsets $ V_{\lt}, V_{\rt} $ using a distance criterion for the metric TSP (MS).
 Namely, locate a pair of vertices $ u, v \in V $ satisfying $ \Vert u - v \Vert = \text{diameter}(V) $; then define $ V_{\lt} $ as the half of vertices closer to $ u $ (breaking ties with the index) and $ V_{\rt} = V - V_{\lt} $.
 However, the following must be observed.
-First, this approach can only be used in MS. Second, when implemented its results are no better than those presented in \cite{TSPKazuonoriDC, TSPFritzkeDC, TSPJohnson2007} and \cite{TSPApplegatChained}.
+First, this approach can only be used in MS. Second, when implemented its results are no better than those presented in \cite{TSPApplegatChained, TSPFritzkeDC, TSPKazuonoriDC} and \cite{TSPJohnson2007}.

-\item It must be also be reported that, without parallel implementation, Divide-and-Conquer is not recommendable for d-KP and/or BPP, due to the involved computational time.
+\item It must be also be reported that, without parallel implementation, the proposed algorithms not recommendable for d-KP and/or BPP, due to the involved computational time.

-\item Although the Divide-and-Conquer method has proved to be useful for d-KP, its extension to other generalized Knapsack Problems may not be direct.
+\item Although the proposed Divide-and-Conquer strategy has proved to be useful for d-KP, its extension to other generalized Knapsack Problems may not be direct.
 It must be stressed that the tightness of the problem (introduced in Definition \ref{Def Tightness}) is strongly correlated with the performance of the method for d-KP.
 Analogously, other generalized Knapsack Problems have to be studied, as it was done here and observe the impact of those parameters containing structural information of the problem.